geotools/geotools/README.md

 The [user list](mailto:geotools-gt2-users@lists.sourceforge.net) is for all questions related to GeoTools usage.

-The [dev list](mailto:geotools-devel@lists.sourceforge.net) is for questions relateded to hacking on the GeoTools library itself.
+The [dev list](mailto:geotools-devel@lists.sourceforge.net) is for questions related to hacking on the GeoTools library itself.

 ## More Information